openlayers/openlayers/README.md

 [![Coverage Status](https://coveralls.io/repos/openlayers/ol3/badge.svg?branch=master)](https://coveralls.io/r/openlayers/ol3?branch=master)
 [![OSGeo Project](https://img.shields.io/badge/OSGeo-Project-brightgreen.svg)](http://osgeo.org/)

 [OpenLayers 3](http://openlayers.org/) is a high-performance, feature-packed library for creating interactive maps on the web.
+It can display map tiles, vector data and markers loaded from any source on any web page.
+OpenLayers has been developed to further the use of geographic information of all kinds.
+It is completely free, Open Source JavaScript, released under the 2-clause BSD License (also known as the FreeBSD).

 ## Getting Started